UKirsche/humhub-docs/admin/user-management.md

 Instead of showing the initial login screen, non-authenticated users will be redirected to the dashboard containing all public contents.
 Furthermore, guest users will also have access to the directory.
 - **Anonymous users can register:**
 If this option is enabled, anonymous users will be able to send registration requests.
-Otherwise users can only join your network by receiving an invite or being added in the administration view.
+Otherwise, users can only join your network by receiving an invite or being added in the administration view.
 - **Members can invite external users by email**:
 If this option is enabled, all members of your network will be able to invite new users by email.
 - **Require group admin approval after registration**: